Here is another dairy-free ice cream recipe that will surely satisfy your sweet tooth!

 1/4 tsp salt (I recommend Real Salt)

-3/4 cup chocolate/carob chips (Use my Homemade Chocolate / Carob Chips for a low carb option)
+3/4 cup chocolate/carob chips (Use my Homemade Chocolate / Carob Chips for a low carb option — carob for AIP.)

-3/4 cup chopped almonds (soaked and dehydrated if possible)
+3/4 cup chopped almonds (soaked and dehydrated if possible.
+Omit for AIP, or use chopped tiger nuts)

 1. Add coconut milk, sweetener, cocoa or carob powder, arrowroot, vanilla and salt in blender or food processor.
 Mix well.